Complaints Handling System

 You must send in all relevant documentation or correspondence.

-The Office of the Ombudsman is located at 18 Lower.
-Leeson Street., Dublin 2.
-It is open between 9.15am and 5.30pm Monday to Thursday and between 9.15am and 5.15pm on Friday
+The Office of the Ombudsman is located at 6 Earlsfort Terrace, Dublin 2, D02 W773.
+It is open Monday to Friday between 9.15am and 5.00pm.

 You can find more details about the Local Government Ombudsman on the website: www.ombudsman.ie